Esbj/Bookstore/README.md

 ## Description

 This project is a mockup of a webshop for a bookstore.
-The project uses a backend application written in Node.js and frontend application written in React, TypeScript, and SCSS.
+It uses a backend application written in Node.js and frontend application written in React, TypeScript, and SCSS.

 The component library we have used is Material UI - https://mui.com/material-ui/react-select/